 That’s a humble, almost-easily-overlooked recipe in The Book of Greens: A Cook’s Compendium, the new cookbook by celebrated Portland, Oregon chef Jenn Louis.
 True to its billing, the book is a comprehensive guide to greens from agretti (an Italian green I’d never heard of) to wild greens, with stops along the way for cardoon, mache, seaweed and even succulents.
 Louis is known for creative, soulful, globally inspired fare, but I wanted to see what she suggested for something more mundane: the lettuce chapter.

 There were classics — chopped salad, wedge salad — and surprises — a carrot cake, a beautiful celadon green panna cotta.
 Then my eye fell on this recipe.
 It’s elegantly simple and a delicious way to turn those aging odds and ends otherwise destined for the compost heap into something so. much. more.
 The flavor is tangy and green and addictive.

 I’ve made it a couple of times, serving it as a dip with flatbread, smeared on sandwiches, dolloped on tacos, whisked into salad dressing.
 I used some to make a speedy, creamy pasta sauce last night, whisking it with egg yolks, pecorino Romano and a little starchy pasta water.
+Heck, with this “jam’s” lovely, creamy texture, you could forego the egg yolks.
 I’ll slather it on a pizza this weekend (with shrimp — yum!).
 It would be a stunning sauce with Paula Wolfert’s Oven-Steamed Salmon.